adrielklein/adrielklein.github.io/_posts/2019-06-20-reflections-on-work-environments.markdown

 In Job A, I had nothing to do with releasing our software.
 My job was to commit code to the master branch of our repositories.
 After the sprint ended and on a specific time window a release engineer would deploy our software to production environments in a process I was unfamiliar with.

-In Job B, I am the person responsible to releasing software to production.
+In Job B, the engineers building the software are responsible to releasing software to production.
 There is no set interval when the code gets released, rather it gets released when a product manager asks for it.
 Deploying is as easy and running a command on a terminal.

 Both have their ups and downs.
 Job A was nice because I never had to worry about deployment and I could just focus on building.
 However Job B is nice because I have more control about when to release, and it empowers me knowing I have the ability to get features or fixes into the hands of customers all on my own.
 This doesn't come without it's drawbacks though.
 In Job B, there is often confusion about which versions of software are running on which environments and sometimes it's not clear what has been released and what hasn't.